 Leagues available: Limited NFL, college basketball, UEFA, PGA, and some MMA.

-Cost: Starting at $5 per month or $50 per year for the basic version, or $10 a month or $100 a year for Premium.
+Cost: Starting at $6 per month for the basic version, or $12 a month for the bundle with Showtime.

 Free trial?
 Seven days.